Computer technology for developing areas: Martin Fisher: a possible business plan

 While KickStart has not talked something as technically challenging as computers, its business plan can be easily adapted to the introduction of computers in Africa.
 For example, the Smart Cape Access Project has shown widespread success understanding the culture and environment of Cape Town, but still is concerned about sustainability and use by women.
 Most notable, the project needs to consider how access to the Internet can provide income producing tools to create new wealth and pursue a better maintenance plan.
 Also of importance is inclusion of women and girls' positive impact in the roll out of technologies for the eventual introduction of computers to Africa.

+Although KickStart has not yet addressed the technical challenges of introducing computers to Africa, their business plan can be readily adapted to this goal.
+The Smart Cape Access Project in Cape Town is a notable success, demonstrating an understanding of the local culture and environment, but it also raises concerns about sustainability and female engagement.
+It is crucial to consider how access to the internet can offer income-generating tools, create new wealth, and improve maintenance plans.
+Moreover, promoting the involvement of women and girls will have a positive impact on the rollout of technology and the eventual introduction of computers to Africa.

 Sources of hardware

 Inexpensive new computers initiatives

 Initiatives such as the OLPC computer and Sakshat Tablet are intended to provide rugged technology at a price affordable for mass deployments.
 The World Bank surveyed the available ICT (Information and communication technologies for development) devices in 2010.
 The Raspberry Pi is a single-board computers used to promote low-cost educational computing and interfacing applications.